 Not every child is ready at the same age, but there are several developmental and safety cues to monitor.
 As a general rule, it’s best to get a bed once cribs no longer meet the physical or emotional needs of your baby.

-• Climbing out of the crib: Once a child climbs out, the crib becomes a fall hazard.
+• Climbing out of the crib: once a child climbs out, the crib becomes a fall hazard.

-• Daytime potty training: Allowing toddlers to explore the bathroom by themselves should support training.
+• Daytime potty training: allowing toddlers to explore the bathroom by themselves should support training.

-• Strong preference for independence: If your child asks to sleep in a “big kid” bed or resists crib confinement, it’s a clear sign to transition.
+• Strong preference for independence: if your child asks to sleep in a “big kid” bed or resists crib confinement, it’s a clear sign to transition.

-• Waking from discomfort: Physical restlessness or limbs pressing against crib bars may signal cramped sleeping conditions.
+• Waking from discomfort: physical restlessness or limbs pressing against crib bars may signal cramped sleeping conditions.

 Benefits of Switching to a Toddler Bed